Crane and Hoisting Equipment Operator - Mobile Crane

 - A high school student can become an apprentice and gain credits toward apprenticeship training and a high school diploma at the same time under the Registered Apprenticeship Program (RAP).

-To learn the skills required of a crane and hoisting equipment operator - mobile crane in Alberta and be issued an Alberta Journeyman Certificate, a person must:
+To learn the skills required of a crane and hoisting equipment operator - mobile crane operator in Alberta and be issued an Alberta Journeyman Certificate, a person must:

 - satisfy the entrance requirements or pass the entrance exam (see Entrance Level Competencies, Exam Counselling Sheet, Entrance Exam Study Guide, and Entrance Exam Support Materials List)